 Step 2 – Information Architecture & Content Plan

-Organize your content logically and clearly.
-Which pages do you need, and how do they relate?
-A clear sitemap ensures visitors find what they need quickly.
-Pillar pages, categories and page types make later SEO and internal linking more effective.
-Also plan who will deliver which content and by when — this prevents delays and keeps the project on track.
-Well-prepared content improves user experience and search visibility.
+Organize your content in a logical and structured way.
+Which pages do you need, and how are they connected?
+A clear sitemap ensures that visitors quickly find what they’re looking for.
+Content hierarchies such as pillar pages, categories, and page types make SEO efforts and internal linking easier later on.
+Also, plan who will deliver which content and by when—this prevents bottlenecks and keeps the project on track.
+Well-prepared content enhances the user experience and visibility in search engines.

-- Create a sitemap (flat structure, important pages ≤ 3 clicks from homepage)
+- Create a sitemap (flat hierarchy, important pages ≤ 3 clicks from the homepage)

-- Define keywords for each page (important for SEO)
+- Define keywords for each page (important for SEO later on)

-- Plan content: texts, images, videos, FAQs — who delivers what and when?
+- Plan content: text, images, videos, FAQs—who provides what and by when?

 Step 3 – Design & Prototyping

 The design phase creates the visual and functional framework of your website.
-Wireframes and clickable prototypes help test usability early.
-Mobile-first ensures the website works across all devices.
-A consistent design kit for colors, typography, buttons and imagery creates recognition.
-Interactive prototypes enable feedback and early improvements.
-Accessibility (WCAG) and SEO essentials like H1, meta tags, visible CTAs and trust signals should be included from the start.
+Wireframes and clickable prototypes help test usability and user flow early on.
+A “mobile-first” approach ensures the site works on all devices.
+A consistent design kit for colors, typography, buttons, and visual language creates brand recognition.
+Interactive prototypes enable feedback from stakeholders and early adjustments.
+Accessibility (WCAG) and SEO basics such as H1 tags, meta tags, visible CTAs, and trust signals should be considered from the very beginning.

 - Wireframes for desktop and mobile

-- Design kit: colors, typography, buttons, imagery, icons
+- Design kit: colors, typography, buttons, visual language, icons

-- Include accessibility, SEO basics & conversion elements
+- Integrate accessibility, SEO basics, and conversion elements

 Step 4 – Development & Technical Implementation

 Now the design is translated into clean code.
-Choose the right technology — CMS, headless solutions, frameworks or static generators.
-Technical SEO, performance and security are essential.
-Clean URLs, XML sitemap, schema.org data and HTTPS ensure visibility and trust.
-Image optimization, caching and CDN improve loading speed.
-Tracking, consent manager and data protection must be implemented correctly.
-Proper redirects (301) and regular updates ensure long-term stability.
+Choose the right technology—CMS, headless solutions, frameworks, or static site generators.
+Technical SEO, performance, and security are crucial.
+Descriptive URLs, XML sitemaps, Schema.org data, and HTTPS ensure good indexing and build user trust.
+Image optimization, caching, and CDNs boost loading speed.
+Tracking, consent managers, and data protection must be implemented correctly.
+Properly programmed redirects (301) and regular updates ensure long-term stability.

-- Technical SEO: clean URLs, XML sitemap, schema.org, robots.txt
+- Technical SEO: descriptive URLs, XML sitemap, Schema.org, robots.txt

 - Implement tracking & data protection